-Use of spaces for unintended purposes can lead to unexpected effects on the HVAC system.
+Use of spaces for unintended purposes can also lead to unexpected effects on the HVAC system.
 For instance, one of the office rooms was repurposed to host computing equipment and the HVAC was requested to be always in "Occupied" mode and the thermostat was adjusted to its minimum position to satisfy the equipment cooling needs.
 However, as the "Occupied" mode has a narrow tolerance of 4 °F, the room was also heated at night when its cold outside.
 Facilities personnel informed us that such zones with high cooling demands can also cause the supply air temperature to be lowered as the maximum airflow rate is not enough to cool the zone.
-Reduction in supply air temperature leads to overcooling in all the areas served by the same air handler unit, and hence, such zones are installed with a special cooling unit to satisfy the additional cooling demands.
+Reduction in supply air temperature leads to overcooling by all the areas served by the same air handler unit, and hence, such zones are installed with a special cooling unit to satisfy the additional cooling demands.
 However, the zones are difficult to locate unless the occupant directly contacts the facilities management.
-Similar issues are also caused by use of space heaters and inappropriate placement of equipments near thermostats.
-We hope to identify such anomalies by automated analysis of data collected from ZonePAC.